franklin02/ML-BDSO/version2.0/README.md

 ## Overview
 The **ML-BDSO** framework is a Python-based tool designed to enhance layer bonding quality and reduce defect probabilities in large-scale 3D concrete printing.
 This updated version combines **Bayesian inference**, **Monte Carlo simulation with adaptive sampling**, **sensitivity analysis**, and **feedback-controlled optimization** to provide refined parameter control based on defect type classifications and the prediction of specific defect types for better-quality 3D printed structures.

+ML-BDSO framework Developer: Dr. Yang Lu (P.E.)
+Associate Professor of Civil Engineering at Boise State University.
+Dr. Lu's expertise lies in hardened concrete properties prediction, long-term durability assessment, infrastructure material database management, material quality control, uncertainty quantification, and pavement evaluation.
+He has extensive experience in assessing performance measures and durability solutions for civil infrastructure materials.

+His expertise in , and AI-driven performance modeling .
+He has developed multiscale homogenization frameworks, virtual testing platforms, and Bayesian inference-based optimization models.

+Copyright © 2024 Dr. Yang Lu.
+This software and accompanying documentation are licensed under the MIT License.
+All rights reserved.
+Redistribution and use in source and binary forms, with or without modification, are permitted provided that the conditions of the MIT License are met.
+For any inquiries or collaborations, please contact Dr. Yang Lu through Boise State University.

 ## New Features and Updates in v2.0

 1. **Defect Type Prediction and Classification**: